 Once all the text of your book is final, then you’re ready to begin the formatting and publishing process.
-From a technical standpoint, self publishing is easier and faster than it’s ever been in history.
-In fact, now you can self publish for almost free on Amazon’s Kindle Direct Publishing (KDP) if you're willing to go the DIY (do it yourself) route.
-Other self publishing companies such as IngramSpark, Lulu, and BookBaby could also be considered, but may have fees for various services.
+From a technical standpoint, self-publishing is easier and faster than it’s ever been in history.
+In fact, now you can self-publish for almost free on Amazon’s Kindle Direct Publishing (KDP) if you're willing to go the DIY (do it yourself) route.
+Other self-publishing companies such as IngramSpark, Lulu, and BookBaby could also be considered, but they may have fees for various services.

 For authors using KDP, the Kindle Create eBook formatting tool now offers the capability to create the print edition and the Kindle eBook edition with the same file.
 This is an incredible development.
 But it’s still in beta mode and has some problems as of this post date, though I suggest you give it a test drive.

 If you want it to look better than what you can get with the Kindle Create tool, you'll have to do the formatting manually in Microsoft Word, or a program that can save your manuscript in a .doc or .docx file format.
 See KDP's support documentation for specific file requirements, margins, etc.

 For other non-KDP self-publishing platforms (IngramSpark, Lulu, Bookbaby, etc.), see the company's website for manuscript and book cover requirements.